IBM/helm101/tutorial/Lab3/README.md

 # Conclusion

 From this lab, we can say that Helm does revision management well and Kubernetes does not have the capability built in!
+You might be wondering why we need `helm rollback` when you could just re-run the `helm upgrade` from a previous version.
+And that's a good question.
+Technically, you should end up with the same resources (with same parameters) deployed.
+However, the advantage of using `helm rollback` is that helm manages (ie. remembers) all of the variations/parameters of the previous `helm install\upgrade` for you.
+Doing the rollback via a `helm upgrade` requires you (and your entire team) to manually track how the command was previously executed.
+That's not only tedious but very error prone.
+It is much easier, safer and reliable to let Helm manage all of that for you and all you need to do it tell it which previous version to go back to, and it does the rest.

 [Lab 4](../Lab4/README.md) awaits.